-- Avoid products with high hazard antimicrobial additives, like triclosan (which is a PBT and suspected endocrine disruptor), or products that are marketed as having a health benefit.
+- Avoid products marketed as antimicrobial and claiming or implying a health benefit.
 Some antimicrobials may be necessary as preservatives, but these merely protect the product from degradation and do not provide a health benefit.
 Products marketed as being “antimicrobial” and having a health benefit may contain additional antimicrobials beyond those needed for preservation, and these products have not been shown to provide any actual health benefit.
 Worse, the added antimicrobials can migrate out of the products and end up in the dust of interior spaces where people can become exposed.
 Of particular concern are antimicrobials based on silver nanoparticles (nano-silver).
 These ultra-small particles are not well understood, and are able to pass through the walls of cells in the body.
-Products described as “antimicrobial” and claiming to have a health benefit are best avoided whenever possible.
-For more information on Antimicrobials, read our blog post or the full report from HBN and Perkins + Will, Healthy Environments: Understanding Antimicrobial Ingredients in Building Materials, or our updated statement about antimicrobials in products and COVID-19.
+For more information on antimicrobials, read our blog post, the full report from HBN and Perkins + Will, Healthy Environments: Understanding Antimicrobial Ingredients in Building Materials, or our updated statement about antimicrobials in products and COVID-19.
 Consider signing on to the Joint Statement on Antimicrobials in Building Products and diving deeper by watching this webinar, Navigating the Demand for Antimicrobials in Building Products.

 Pre-finished solid wood floors are a very good flooring option.
 Made from a single piece of wood, and purchased with a stain and topcoat already applied, this type of flooring is preferred over site-finished products because the chemically intensive finishing processes takes place in a more controlled environment.

 If possible, find flooring that can be installed without an adhesive.